snicholson99/paste-crate/README.md

 # Paste Crate
-A temporary clipboard emptier for storing data you access a lot.
+A temporary clipboard emptier for storing data you access repeatedly.